White Zombie (band): Major label years, mainstream success, and breakup (1991–1998)

 By the time White Zombie entered the studio in late 1994 to begin recording their fourth album, Zombie and Yseult had ended their relationship, and Buerstatte was dismissed from the band, due to artistic differences; he was replaced by former Exodus and Testament drummer John Tempesta.
-In 1995, Astro Creep: 2000 was released, featuring the hit single "More Human than Human".
+In 1995, Astro-Creep: 2000 was released, which featured a more industrial sound and included the hit single "More Human than Human".
 The album was another success for the band, debuting at number six on the Billboard 200 (White Zombie's highest-ever chart position), and within a year after its release, it was certified double platinum by the RIAA.
 To support Astro Creep 2000, the band toured non-stop for approximately fifteen months, playing with a wide variety of acts such as Metallica, Soundgarden, the Ramones, the Melvins, The Reverend Horton Heat, Babes in Toyland, Kyuss, Filter, Everclear, the Toadies, CIV and Pennywise.
 In the summer of 1996, White Zombie played its final dates, co-headlining a North American tour with Pantera.

 Also in 1996, an album of remixes was released under the title Supersexy Swingin' Sounds.
 After making one last song for the film Beavis and Butt-head Do America, titled "Ratfinks, Suicide Tanks and Cannibal Girls", White Zombie broke up in September 1998.